Nurses and midwives have embraced and incorporated the use of digital health information management and technology into the delivery of care.

 My Health Record and Aged Care

-The final report of the Royal Commission into Aged Care Quality and Safety released in February, 2021 outlined over 148 recommendations, many of which were directly linked to improving care.
-The report identified a number of recommendations highlighting the need for the aged care sector to improve digital health connection, including aged care facilities being connected to the My Health Record.
+The final report of the Royal Commission into Aged Care Quality and Safety released in February 2021 outlined over 148 recommendations, many of which were directly linked to improving care.
+The report highlighted the need for the aged care sector to improve digital health connection, including aged care facilities being connected to the My Health Record (MyHR).

 Introductory Webinar - ‘My Health Record in Aged Care’